elixir-lang/elixir/lib/elixir/pages/Guards.md

 #=> false
 ```

-Even though the head of the list is not `nil`, the first clause for `not_nil_head?/1` fails, triggering the second clause which returns `false`.
+Even though the head of the list is not `nil`, the first clause for `not_nil_head?/1` fails because the expression does not evaluate to `true`, but to `"some_value"`, therefore triggering the second clause which returns `false`.
 To make the guard behave correctly, you must ensure that the guard evaluates to `true`, like so:

 ```elixir
 def not_nil_head?(term) when head != nil, do: true